 - Large quantities needed to produce energy

-- Requires carbon intensive machinery to process
+- Requires carbon-intensive machinery to process

-- High cost of initial investment
+- The high cost of the initial investment

 - Impacts crop prices for foods